-To facilitate ease of form submissions and process simplification, CODEX, a robust EDI based digital exchange platform comes handy to facilitate the declaration of forms, issuance, and approval of certificates as well as facilitate data exchange between different stakeholders.
+To facilitate ease of form submissions and process simplification, CODEX, a robust Cloud based digital exchange platform comes handy to facilitate the declaration of forms, issuance, and approval of certificates as well as facilitate data exchange between different stakeholders.
 Also, it can be integrated with any Port Community System (PCS), Port Operating System (POS) and even Terminal Operating System (TOS).
 Therefore, CODEX is a holistic solution to stay in line with the FAL Convention guidelines to accelerate your operations.

 Perks of Using CODEX to Ensure e-FAL Compliance

 “This is a pioneering initiative in enabling ease of business, and following the honorable Prime Minister’s initiative of “Digital India”[…]